 - In Design, students work in groups utilizing the skills they've discovered in carpentry, paint and electronics to create art.

-Students in Technical Theatre Workshop are also encouraged to work as crew members on our extracurricular productions, which you can learn more about below.
+Students in Technical Theatre Workshop are also encouraged to work as crew members on our extracurricular productions.

 In the Middle School, students can participate in a fall play or spring musical.